List

 Drop the first elements of a list, while they match a given predicate

-Note: The original list is left unmodified.
+Note: The original list is not modified.

 Parameters

-: the list to work on_f
+_L: the list to work on_f: the predicate

 Example